Wednesday 5th February, 2020

-Xine Yao (UCL) will give a paper titled ‘The Cultural Politics of Unfeeling’.
+Xine Yao (UCL) will give a paper titled ‘The Cultural Politics of Unfeeling’ at 1pm on Wednesday 5 February at QMUL Mile End Campus (Law 1.02).
 All are welcome and lunch will be provided.

 What does it mean to be unfeeling despite the biopolitics of feeling, to withhold from the intimacies of four continents, no longer buy into the unfinished business of sentimentalism?
 According to Denise Ferreira da Silva, “affectability” is constructed as the intrinsic property of non-white others.
 In my book Disaffected: The Cultural Politics of Unfeeling in Nineteenth Century America (under contract with Duke University Press)I take an antisocial approach to affect theory.
 Drawing from queer of colour critique, I suggest that reclaiming unfeeling demonstrates disaffection in the political, causal, and affective senses.
 To begin, I question why we fixate on Bartleby, not Babo, as a universal figure of dissent.
 To be unsympathetic, as Babo and the other Africans were, is forfeit sympathy.
 Following Sylvia Wynter’s critique of the supposedly universal category of the human, what are the implications for universal sympathy and the insistence on affect’s unavoidable attachments?